rvanasa/motoko-rust-starter/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/rvanasa/motoko-rust-starter)

+> Note: running in-browser currently takes a while due to building the Motoko compiler from source.

 ## 📦 Overview

 This repository is a minimal starter project for calling Rust functions from a Motoko program using the [WebAssembly Component Model](https://component-model.bytecodealliance.org/).
 While this is currently intended to be used with [Wasmtime](https://github.com/bytecodealliance/wasmtime#readme), it's possible to run the generated Motoko + Rust component in any environment with component model support.